 - Have a bath or shower each morning and make sure that you clean around your anus to remove any worm eggs laid during the night.

+It is not usually necessary to stay away from childcare, preschool, school or work.
 To prevent the risk of spreading the infection:

 - Vacuum regularly and thoroughly.

 If you are still concerned about your worm treatments, check your symptoms with healthdirect’s online Symptom Checker to get advice on when to seek medical attention.